AvocadoWasabi/BitflyerArbitragerBOT/README.md

 # Installation

 1. Install Python 3.6.4
-2. Fork or git clone this repository.
+2. git clone this repository.
 3. Get API KEY and SECRET.
 Prepare money on your account.
 4. Rename `config_default.json` to `config.json`
 5. Set items of `config.json`